Dallas Dog Sports offers agility training classes from the Beginner

 introduced to short sequences of obstacles and learn to incorporate basic handling

-techniques such as the front cross, the rear cross, and the flip-turn into
+techniques such as the front cross, the rear cross, and the post turn into

 Foundation work for the Beginner

-Agility Class is completed in the Pre-Agility Classes Levels 1-3.
+Agility Class is completed in the Pre-Agility Classes Levels 1 and 2.

 You must complete and pass the graduation criteria for the

-Level 3 Class (P3) to gain entry to the Beginner Agility Class.
+Level 2 Class (P2) to gain entry to the Beginner Agility Class.